Sylvester Stallone’s Demolition Man Turns 25 Years Old!

 There were originally plans for a Demolition Man sequel that would have seen John Spartan team up with his estranged and now-adult daughter.
 Stallone even had Meryl Streep in mind for the role but, alas, the project never came to pass. [via Projection Booth]

 How do you think Demolition Man’s Legacy has aged over the years?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!